UCTRONICS/Smart-Robot-Car-Arduino/README.md

 - At the same time, you also can control it by IR controller and bluetooth controller.
 - If you use IR controller or bluetooth controller to control it, it will automatic leave automatic avoidance obstacle mode.

+### K0072：
+### ---
+- Update form K0070, support Four-wheel drive
+- After power on, it will come in automatic avoidance obstacle mode.
+- At the same time, you also can control it by IR controller and bluetooth controller.
+- If you use IR controller or bluetooth controller to control it, it will automatic leave automatic avoidance obstacle mode.

 # Operation demo video
 ## K0070 See the video from https://www.youtube.com/watch?v=gjk8gEmvmAg